erin-bristow/erin-bristow/README.md

  ### Hello there!
 I'm Erin.

-I'm a computer science student who is passionate about search engines, FOSS, and digital privacy.
+I'm a security researcher who is passionate about search engines, FOSS, and digital privacy.

-- 🔭 I’m currently a master's student at the University of Southern California.
+- 🔭 I recently graduated with a master's in computer science from the University of Southern California.
-- 📚 I’m currently learning more about advanced web scraping techniques.
+- 💻 I'm a member of [cabal](https://cabal.cx/), a hacker collective combatting tech-enabled abuse.
 - :sunrise_over_mountains: I enjoy bouldering, reading, and calligraphy.
 - 📫 How to reach me: [eebristow@protonmail.com](mailto:eebristow@protonmail.com)